 In order to obtain a building permit for construction of any building, verification must be provided from the Health Department that an appropriate method of wastewater treatment has been approved through their office.
 In some cases, older existing systems may require inspection to be performed by a State qualified inspector.

-Flood Insurance Rate Map (FIRM) panels are being updated and revised for all areas of Christian County and will take effect in 2020.
+Flood Insurance Rate Map (FIRM Index) panels are being updated and revised for all areas of Christian County and will take effect in 2020.

 Our County was selected by FEMA for a DFIRM mapping update in 2018.
 Utilizing recent LiDAR data, a new and more accurate Flood Insurance Study (FIS) was performed.
 Changes seen in these new maps will include some areas being added to the Special Flood Hazard Area (SFHA) and other areas being removed.